vladi7/case-tracking-system/README.md

 # Please don't do too many requests as I am on a free plan and don't want to lose access.

+Note that WIKI is different from the report, so please consult it for the specifics of the implementation.